 Deliver first class at Rutledge State Prison.

 Kunal and Tay whiteboard Project Reclass as an idea.

 Kunal is an Active Duty Army Officer and United States Military Academy at West Point graduate stationed in Maryland.
-He was previously stationed in Camp Casey, South Korea where he served as a field artillery platoon leader as well as a fire support officer.
+He was previously stationed in Camp Casey, South Korea where he served as a field artillery platoon leader and fire support officer.
 He has also served in Fort Gordon, Georgia within the Cyber Center of Excellence.
 Kunal founded Project Reclass to help individuals find pathways to success through authentic, human relationships.